Meet our Past Double Reed Fest Clinicians

 Nora has presented workshops, performances, and papers at national and international conferences including the Midwest Clinic, International Double Reed Society, College Music Society, ClarinetFest, and National Flute Association in locations such as Finland, Japan, South Korea, Sweden, the United Kingdom, and throughout the United States.
 With clarinetist Philip O. Pagialonga and bassoonist Eric Van der Veer Varner, Nora was a founding member of the PEN Trio, a chamber ensemble passionate about performance, education, and scholarship.
 For ten years the ensemble commissioned, premiered, published, and promoted numerous new works and gave concerts and master classes throughout the world.
 Their album Found Objects: New Music for Reed Trio was released on Summit Records and features music expressly written for the ensemble.
 Nora is currently under contract with Oxford University Press to write the book, Notes for Oboists: A Guide to the Repertoire, part of the Notes for Performers series.

 Nora is a graduate of Lawrence’s acclaimed double-degree program in oboe performance and philosophy and received her Master of Music degree from the Yale University School of Music and Doctor of Music degree from Northwestern University’s Bienen School of Music.
-She lives in Appleton, Wisconsin with her husband Keith and enjoys spending time with their two standard poodles Cleo and Ziggy and Siberian forest cat, Alexey.
+She lives in Appleton, Wisconsin with her husband Keith and enjoys spending time with their two standard poodles Cleo and Ziggy and Siberian Forest cat, Alexey.
 Nora loves to spend time outdoors and recently walked more than 500 miles along the Camino de Santiago from Lisbon, Portugal to Santiago de Compostela, Spain.

 An active performer and award-winning soloist, Brigit Fitzgerald Pacher is an artist determined to positively impact students, audiences, and collaborators with her art.
 She is delighted to carry out this mission as a Visiting Assistant Professor of Music at Lawrence University and Conservatory.
 Brigit advocates for new music as a member of two contemporary chamber groups: Density512 and the SoundMap Ensemble.
 She has won the opportunity to be featured as a soloist with the Phoenix Symphony, National Repertory Orchestra, University of Texas Symphony Orchestra, and Vanderbilt University Orchestra.
 As well as being a semifinalist in the Meg Quigley Vivaldi Competition (2023), she has recently placed first in the National Bassoon Meetup Artistry Competition (2021), the Young Texas Artist Music Competition (2022), and the First International Bassoon Tango Competition (2022).